inducer/relate/doc/content.rst

 including LaTeX, HTML, MediaWiki, Microsoft Word, and many more.

-Further, YAML files are quite easy to read and traverse in most programming languages, facilitating automated coversion.  `This example Python script
+Further, YAML files are quite easy to read and traverse in most programming languages, facilitating automated conversion.  `This example Python script
 <https://github.com/inducer/relate/blob/main/contrib/flow-to-worksheet>`_
 provided as part of RELATE takes a flow and converts it to a paper-based worksheet.
 To do so, it makes use of `pypandoc